 The aim of New Neighbours is to highlight the positive social and economic contributions made by migrants and refugees throughout communities across Europe.
 By promoting direct participation in media production and intercultural dynamics, it is hoped to foster tolerance and acceptance for migrants and refugees in EU member states.

 to challenge stereotypes and expose commonly held myths, placing migrant voices at the heart of discussions on migration and delivering innovative messaging in order to help promote the integration of migrants into local communities.

 New Neighbours raises awareness through the use of:

-New Neighbours will raise awareness through the use of factual programming produced by PSM, social media-based campaigns and community media productions.
-In addition to this, it will build stronger links between media and community organisations, which in turn, will improve the flow of information between one another, helping to deliver the message to a wider and more diverse audience.
+New Neighbours also builds stronger links between media and community organisations.
+This improves the flow of information between one another and contributes to deliver the message to a wider and more diverse audience.

 Nine public service media, from allover Europe (Belgium, Croatia, Czech Republic, Germany, Italy, Portugal, The Netherlands, Slovenia, Spain) joined the project and committed to each produce a documentary.

 People who had to leave their home and integrate into a new neighbourhood, new village, new city, new society are what’s the documentaries are about.
 And while, migrants and refugees are at the core of the story, so are the locals: those who have to accept new neighbours.

 The challenging process of integration, acceptance and the clash between hopes and fears of the settling period, is tangible in each of the nine documentaries.